oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/table.md

 ## Search and sort

-You can use the `#header` slot and `sort` props to implement table searching and table sorting.
+You can use the `#header` slot and `sort` property to implement table searching and table sorting.

 </card>